|

 Now

-that you got the best lens the money can buy (or at least your
+that you got the best lens and the best digital sensor the money can buy (or at least your

 budget allows for), what should you do to get the most out of